 - Know how to operate fire pumps in a range of situations

 - Know what types of apparatus is used during a water shuffle and how to evaluate their effectiveness

 The practical portion of this course consists of two 8-hour days at the following locations unless other arrangements are made with the instructor.
-Exact location and time will be confirmed via email 5 days prior.
+The exact location and time will be confirmed via email five days prior.